UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 ### Exercise

-???- question "Explore Mermaid"(5 min)
+???- question "Explore Mermaid"(5 min)"

     Open the [Mermaid](https://mermaid.js.org/) page click on Try Playground, make a object diagram either use a flowchart with each object as a box.
 This is quite common the other option is to use a class diagram.
     This should show some object structure